JacobJohnson1/congressional_tweet_neural_net/README.md

 What standardizations, if any, did you employ?
 Why did you select those?
 Basically, describe what you did to get your data ready.
 NOTE: This may be one of the larger sections of your report.
 In the 'real world,' data scientists spend about 3/4 of their time curating, cleaning, filtering, and preparing data.

+I was getting a lot of issues with the NaN (null) values from both the testing & training data, so I went ahead and popped those columns off of the pandas dataframes.
+I also just didn't find the years that tweets took place to be important information in deciding their political party.
+I'm sure you could use that data for this problem (e.g. political stances change over time within parties), but I just didn't.

 ### Network configuration:
 How is your network set up?
 How many layers?
 How many neurons in each?
 Did you try any nonlinear features (connecting outputs to inputs more than one